Skit.ai’s Augmented Voice Intelligence Platform takes a giant leap with Generative AI

 • Full duplex and backchannels in speech conversations

-Ultimately, we will be able to deliver the most engaging conversations that delight consumers by solving their problems better than human agents.
+Ultimately, we will be able to deliver the most engaging conversations that delight consumers by solving their problems faster and better than human agents.

-Below are the major impact areas we will more the needle on:
+Below are five major impact areas we will move the needle on:

-1. Higher Collection Rate, ~5%: It is a difficult number to quantify, but as the incorporation of Generative AI matures, we expect its collection capability to move beyond 5%, surpassing even the best of human agents.
+Higher Collection Rate, ~5%: This is a difficult number to quantify, but as the incorporation of Generative AI matures, we expect its collection capability to move beyond 5%, surpassing even the best of human agents.

-2. Lower Agent Dependency, reduction by 50-80%: As the voicebot will be able to handle more complex queries we expect 50-80% reduction in agent touch points.
+Lower Agent Dependency, reduction by 50-80%: As the voicebot will be able to handle more complex queries, we expect a 50-80% reduction in agent touch points.

-3. Higher Resolution Rate, ~100%: Better accuracy and better conversation with higher engagement will help us achieve a conversational resolution rate of close to 100%.
+Higher Resolution Rate, ~100%: Better accuracy and conversations with higher engagement will help us achieve a conversational resolution rate close to 100%.

-4. Creating New Voicebots: The effort involved in creating a new voicebot will see a significant dip, as the complexity will be remarkably lower.
+Creating New Voicebots: The effort to create new voicebots will see a significant dip, as the complexity will be remarkably lower.

-5. Entering New Markets with Ease, 15X faster: Entering into new markets, training for new use cases and applications needing less effort and resources.
+Entering New Markets with Ease, 15X faster: Entering new markets and training for new use cases and applications will require less effort and resources.
 We are estimating the process to be 15X faster.

 Though the improvements in our Augmented Voice Intelligent Platform are visible and clear, we will further our efforts to achieve greater performance gains and stay ahead of the curve.